 Found at the southern end of the Riviera Maya, Tulum won’t be as busy as Playa del Carmen, but still offers a huge range of resorts: Dreams Tulum Resort & Spa, all-inclusive properties and hotels: Nueva Vida de Ramiro and Las Palmas Maya to choose from.

 It’s a beautiful part of the coast to explore, with Mayan ruins and superb beaches to be found in the area.

 Cozumel is a little piece of paradise in the Caribbean Sea.
 This is one of Mexico’s most popular island getaways and being just a short boat ride away from Playa del Carmen, it’s still a great place to be based to explore the mainland.
 There’s a great selection of resorts and hotels that are found on the beaches of Cozumel.

 Is it Safe to Visit the Riviera Maya?

-The Riviera Maya is an area of that was specifically designed to be expanded as a tourist zone.
+The Riviera Maya is an area that was specifically designed to be expanded as a tourist zone.
 That means that despite Mexico’s reputation for violent and gang-related crime, the coast of the Riviera is, in fact, an incredibly safe place to visit.

-There are dedicated police, including tourist police, that are stationed in the major areas and the Riviera Maya may seem like its own bubble in comparison to much of the rest of the country.
+There are dedicated police, including tourist police, that is stationed in the major areas and the Riviera Maya may seem like its own bubble in comparison to much of the rest of the country.